superkerokero/word2vec-search-app/README.md

 Change `model` to the string of your word2vec model path.
 If you are using a fasttext word2vec model, change `fasttext` to `true`.
 Note that model path for fasttext models should be `*.vec` file instead of `*.bin` file.

-If you don't have your own word2vec model, please refer to section [Pre-trained word2vec models](#Pre-trained) for downloading pre-trained word2vec models from the internet.
+If you don't have your own word2vec model, please refer to section [Pre-trained-word2vec-models](#Pre-trained-word2vec-models) for downloading pre-trained word2vec models from the internet.

 If you need debugging, change `debug` to `true`.